arturomorarioja-kea/WD_UX_F25/Lesson01/README.md

 - [The list of character entities](https://html.spec.whatwg.org/multipage/named-characters.html), with especial attention to commonly used characters (copyright sign, æ, ø, å)
 - [The practical value of semantic HTML](https://brucelawson.co.uk/2018/the-practical-value-of-semantic-html/), by Bruce Lawson
 - How to Section Your HTML, [Part 7: Article is like "Block"; Section is like "Element"](https://css-tricks.com/how-to-section-your-html/#article-is-like-block-section-is-like-element), by Daniel Tonon
-- W3C's Markup Validation Service(https://validator.w3.org/).
+- W3C's [Markup Validation Service](https://validator.w3.org/).
 Run your HTML code here

 ### CSS3
 - Always use [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (CSS variables), at least for colours and font lists
 - Use [nested CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting/Using_CSS_nesting), since it now has wide browser support
-- [A deeper explanation](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) on the box-sizing property
+- [A deeper explanation](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) of the box-sizing property

 ## Homework
 Go through all of the above.
 Practice it and delve deeper into it.